 Why You Should Check This Out: If you don’t go in expecting historical accuracy, you’ll love this inspirational series.
 It has an uplifting feel while also being super entertaining.
-Plus, Octavia Spencer is fabulous in the lead role.
+Another good reason to watch is that Octavia Spencer is fabulous in the lead role.

-Content: TV-MA for language (brief) and one brief sex scene in episode three.
+Content: TV-MA for language (brief) and one brief explicit scene in episode three.
 Overall, most episodes feel closer to TV-14.